Hamstead, Isle of Wight: History

+At the Domesday Book, it had a population of 2 villagers and 2 smallholders, and it had a value of 1 pound in 1066 and 1086.
+It had 1 ploughland.
+In 1086, its tenant-in-chief was William son of Azur and its lord was Nigel.
+Its lord in 1066 was Aelfric (Small).

+In the medieval times, there was a grange belonging to Quarr Abbey there.

-The celebrated architect John Nash (1752-1835), designer of London’s Regent Street, was a landowner in Hamstead and neighbouring areas in the early 19th century.
+The celebrated architect John Nash (1752–1835), designer of London’s Regent Street, was a landowner in Hamstead and neighbouring areas in the early 19th century.
 Nash redesigned Hamstead Farm, part of the Hamstead Estate, in 1806 for his own use.

 In 1832, Nash built the Hamstead Tramway, which was the first railway on the Isle of Wight.
 This horse-drawn tramway connected Hamstead Quay on Newtown River with Nash’s property Hamstead House.
 The tramway supplied goods to the estate.
 It had ceased operations by 1860.

 During World War II, Hamstead was the site of support infrastructure for the Western Solent anti-submarine boom.
 The barrier ran from Hamstead Point to Sowley on the mainland, and supported nets to create a physical barrier to submarines attempting to enter Southampton Water from the west.
 A concrete ramp used for the boom is still visible next to Hamstead Ledge.

 In 1959, the Central Electricity Generating Board proposed the construction of a nuclear power station at Hamstead Farm.
 The proposal was opposed and blocked by the Solent Protection Society.